RuanVasco/glpi-plugin-reservationdetails/README.md

 1. Go to Tools > Reservations
 2. Click on the "Visualizar Reservas" tab
 3. Use the dropdown to filter between open and closed reservations
+4. Use the search box to find specific reservations
-4. Click the eye icon to view reservation details
+5. Click the eye icon to view reservation details

+### Configuring Asset Type Restrictions

+1. Go to Setup > Dropdowns > Reservation Details > Permissões de Reserva
+2. Click "Editar" on the asset type you want to restrict
+3. Select which profiles can reserve this type
+4. Save - restricted users won't see these items

 ## License